Ed Madigan

-Edward Rell "Ed" Madigan (January 13, 1936 – December 7, 1994) was a businessman and a Republican Party politician from Lincoln, Illinois.
-He served almost twenty years in the United States House of Representatives and was U.S. Secretary of Agriculture under President George H. W. Bush.
+Edward Rell Madigan (January 13, 1936 – December 7, 1994) was a businessman and a Republican Party politician from Lincoln, Illinois.
+He served almost 20 years in the United States House of Representatives and was U.S. Secretary of Agriculture under President George H. W. Bush.

 Early life, education, and politics

-Madigan was born in Lincoln on January 13, 1936.
-He attended Lincoln [Junior] College before starting his own taxicab business.
+Madigan was born in Lincoln, Illinois, on January 13, 1936.
+He attended Lincoln Junior College before starting his own taxicab business.

+Politics

 He entered public service as a member of the Lincoln Board of Zoning Appeals from 1965 to 1969.
 During that time, he was elected to the Illinois House of Representatives where he served from 1967 to 1973.

-U.S. House of Representatives and U.S. Secretary of Agriculture

 In November, 1972, he was elected as a Republican to the U.S. House of Representatives, and was subsequently elected to nine more terms.
-Madigan narrowly lost the race for Minority Whip in 1989 to future Speaker of the House Newt Gingrich of Georgia.
-Madigan served in Congress from 1973 to 1991, when Clayton Keith Yeutter resigned, and Madigan was appointed Secretary of Agriculture.
-Serving from 1991 to 1993, Madigan was the first Roman Catholic to serve as Secretary of Agriculture.
+Madigan narrowly lost the race for minority whip in 1989 to future Speaker of the House Newt Gingrich of Georgia.
+Madigan served in Congress from 1973 to 1991, when Clayton Yeutter resigned, and Madigan was appointed secretary of agriculture.
+Serving from 1991 to 1993, Madigan was the first Roman Catholic to serve as secretary of agriculture.